zetolhousa/zetolhousa.github.io/content/posts/product-review-earpods.md

 👎 AirPods feel like a pair of lead compared to ear(1).
 There's a feeling of high quality from the weight but lighter is always better when wearing them.

 ### Conclusion
 So there you have it.
 Those are some things which I would have liked to know while shoping around.
 To conclude, for the best bang of your buck the Nothing ear(1)s are amazing.
-But if you have extra money lying around under your bed then go with the AirPods 😛
+But if you have extra money lying around under your bed then go with the AirPod Pros 😛